World IVF Day 2024: Celebrating Embryologist Day Worldwide! Jul 25, 2024 | by Miranda Stomp, Embryo Donation Case Manager

 Breakthrough Achievements in the History of Embryology and IVF

-In honor of World IVF/Embryologist Day, let’s recognize a few of the incredible pioneers who pushed boundaries and created possibilities that were previously unimaginable; laying the foundation for all future advancements in making IVF the successful and common procedure it is today.
+In honor of World IVF/Embryologist Day, let’s recognize a few of the incredible pioneers who pushed boundaries and created possibilities that were previously unimaginable, laying the foundation for all future advancements in making IVF the successful and common procedure it is today.

 • 1890’s: First reported case of embryo transplantation in rabbits.